unfoldingWord/uw-content-validation/src/demos/repo-check/README.md

 import RepoCheck from './RepoCheck';

 <RepoCheck
-  // Set to Y while adjusting settings below, then change to N to start the check wait='Y' // 'Y' (for Yes) or 'N' (for No)
+  // Leave as Y while adjusting settings below, then change to N to start the check wait='Y' // 'Y' (for Yes) or 'N' (for No)

-  // Set to Y to freshly update all data files from Door43 (Same as ClearCache in menu) reloadAllFilesFirst='Y' // 'Y' (for Yes) or 'N' (for No)
+  // Set to N to rerun the check without fetching new copies of the files (slightly faster) reloadAllFilesFirst='Y' // 'Y' (for Yes -- same as ClearCache in menu) or 'N' (for No)

   // username = 'Door43-Catalog'
   username = 'unfoldingWord'

+  repoName='fr_ulb' // No alignment so smaller files (faster demo)
   // repoName='hbo_uhb' // includes OT books only—some large files with parsing info!
   // repoName='el-x-koine_ugnt' // includes NT books only—some large files with parsing info!
   // repoName='en_ult' // Can use ult or ust here—some large files with alignment info!